 1 Juan Carlos Machuca is a partner and Alfonso Bernar is an associate at Uría Menéndez Abogados, SLP.

-2 Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012 (applicable since 1 January 2014) (the Capital Requirements Regulation); and Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (the Capital Requirements Directive IV).
+2 Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012 (applicable since 1 January 2014) (the Capital Requirements Regulation (CRR)); and Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (the Capital Requirements Directive IV (CRD IV)).

 5 Directive (EU) 2019/879 of the European Parliament and of the Council of 20 May 2019 amending the BRRD as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC (BRRD II); and Regulation (EU) 2019/877 of the European Parliament and of the Council of 20 May 2019 amending the SRMR as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms (SRMR II).

-8 Approximate and estimated figures calculated on the basis of the most recent data publicly available on the websites of the AEB (the Spanish Banking Association), UNACC (the Spanish National Union of Credit Cooperatives), Caixa Pollença and Caixa Ontinyent (the only two savings banks currently in existence).
+9 Approximate and estimated figures calculated on the basis of the most recent data publicly available on the websites of the Spanish Banking Association (AEB), the Spanish National Union of Credit Cooperatives (UNACC), Caixa Pollença and Caixa Ontinyent (the only two savings banks currently in existence).

-12 The Recovery and Resolution Law foresees that the FROB may agree to the redemption or conversion of certain capital instruments, which will be done either separately from the use of any resolution tool (including internal recapitalisation) or with any of the available resolution tools (provided that the circumstances triggering the resolution process are met).
+14 The Recovery and Resolution Law foresees that the Fund for Ordered Bank Restructuring (FROB) may agree to the redemption or conversion of certain capital instruments, which will be done either separately from the use of any resolution tool (including internal recapitalisation) or with any of the available resolution tools (provided that the circumstances triggering the resolution process are met).